Kulalani Village

 No analysis available

-Listings explicitly mention VA financing and a VA assumption, indicating the building accepts VA financing.
-High confidence due to direct mentions in multiple listings.
+Public remarks explicitly reference VA financing and a VA assumption in multiple listings, indicating the building accepts VA financing.
+High confidence due to direct, repeated mentions.

-I searched the public remarks for explicit language indicating the HOA provides full/walls-in building insurance and found no such statements.
-Because there is no mention and no user verification, I mark fully insured as false with medium confidence.
+I searched the public remarks for explicit language indicating the HOA provides full or walls-in insurance coverage and found none.
+Since there is no mention and no existing true value to preserve, this boolean is set to false with medium confidence.

 No analysis available

 I reviewed all public remarks for explicit statements that the building passed a fire/life safety evaluation or similar certification and found none.
-In the absence of any mention and with no current verified value provided, the conservative default is false with medium confidence.
+In the absence of any mention and with no current true flag provided, the field is set to false with medium confidence (absence of mention likely indicates none documented in remarks).

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.